 In some situations, especially when working with classes from third-party libraries, you can index values that are not exposed as properties on the objects.
-This topic explains how to customize Client conventions to include fields to be indexed in Episerver Find.
+This topic explains how to customize Client conventions to include fields to be indexed in Episerver Search & Navigation (formerly Episerver Find).

 By customizing the Client conventions, you can include just about any value that is indexed by including delegates whose return value is included when indexing.
 These delegates can use methods, extension methods, and operations on the properties exposed by the indexed object.

 Given a BlogPost class with a list of tags, you can include the tag count by configuring the Client conventions to include an expression that retrieves it.

 You can then search and filter for the indexed value:

 You also can supply a delegate that is used to set the value when returned in a search result.

 client.Conventions.ForInstancesOf<BlogPost>() .IncludeField(x => x.GetSomeField(), (x, value) => x.SetSomeField(value));